polyhome/polyhome/docs/configuration/Groups.md

 ## What is a Group?

 A Group is what you put inside of a Board.
-While a Board is what you would use to make big groups like a living room, or all your lights, a Group is what you would use to make a smaller grouping.
+While a Board is what you would use to make big groups like a living room, or all your lights, a Group is what you would use to make a smaller groupings.

 ## Examples